mlakewood/orochi/README.md

 This allows language agnostic configuration of Orochi, such as adding more proxies, removing them and listing the current recorded requests.

 ## Controller
-The Controller handles spinning up of new proxies and commands and also holding the reference the list of requests.
+The Controller handles spinning up of new proxies and commands and also holding the reference to the list of requests.